Why get involved?

 There are lots of ways to get involved in our work, including:

 - Digital involvement – get involved online, through our Your Voice engagement platform.
-You can complete short surveys or comment on an online forum
+You can complete short surveys or comment on an online forum.
+If you’re short on time you can answer a quick question through Flash Feedback.

 - Scrutiny – be part of projects to shape service improvements for customers